MischaU8/yumyum/modelling/create-a-radiation-symbol_Jee0qt4TzQs.md

 yum yum
-Floyd here with a quick look at creating a radiation symbol in plasticity start by creating a circle curve and offset it with the lock distances attribute enabled to create two new curves create
+Floyd here with a quick look at creating a radiation symbol in Plasticity start by creating a circle curve and offset it with the lock distances attribute enabled to create two new curves create